 Another quick way to get some self-care in is to stretch.
 Stand up and reach for the sky!
 Then, try to touch your toes.
 Stretch out your back and your arms.
 It will give you a tiny boost of energy, and it’s good for the muscles too!

 Journaling is a great way to let all of your thoughts flow out of you.
 Sometimes we don’t even realize that we are holding things in until we start writing them down.
 And, the great thing is that you can do this even with a limited amount of time.
 It’s an easy way to incorporate a self-care Sunday ritual into your daily life.

 One great thing to journal about that will help reduce your stress and make you feel better about yourself is gratitude.
-I like to write down three things I’m thankful for everyday.
-Taking time to acknowledge the little things that we have going for us does wonders to improve our moods.
+I like to write down three things I’m thankful for every day.
+Taking time to acknowledge the little things that we have going for us does wonder to improve our moods.

 Pamper Your Face

 While it’s true that you shouldn’t over wash your face (you have to avoid that try skin!), an exfoliating scrub can do wonders to help you freshen your day.
 Treat yourself to a quick cleanse.
 Finish off with your favorite moisturizer.
 Your skin will feel fresher, you will feel reinvigorated, and as a bonus, it will help reduce acne and oily skin.